-Join us for our first ever, Day of Giving, at the McKinney Center on April 4, 2022.
+Join us for our second annual Day of Giving, at the McKinney Center on April 4, 2023.

 Why did we choose April 4th instead of the Tuesday after Thanksgiving, as most non-profits do?
 Our namesake, Ernest L. McKinney was the first African-American elected to the Board of Mayor and Aldermen of the Town of Jonesborough, being elected on April 4, 1968, the same day Martin Luther King, Jr. was killed in Memphis, Tennessee.